vmware-tanzu/application-accelerator-samples/doc/buildDeploy.md

 cd where-for-dinner
 ```

-## Login and Set Context/Project/Space
+## Login and Set Project and Space

-If you are not already in context of your development space, login into the tanzu platform and set the appropriate context, project, and space
-using the following commands:
+If you are not already in context of your development space, login into the Tanzu platform and set the appropriate project and space using the following commands:

 ```
 tanzu login
-tznzu context use <context name>
 tanzu project use <project name>
 tanzu space use <space name>
 ```